vivekwassan/apigee-smartdocs-maven-plugin/README.md

   -Dapigee.smartdocs.config.options
     none   - No action (default)
-    create - Creates the model
-    update - Updates the model
-    delete - Deleted all models not found in the OpenAPI Spec directory render - Renders the smart docs
+    create - Creates the model found in the OpenAPI Spec directory update - Updates the model found in the OpenAPI Spec directory delete - Deleted all models not found in the OpenAPI Spec directory render - Renders the smart docs
     sync   - executes the delete option (mentioned above) and recreates the models found in the OpenAPI Spec directory.
 This also renders the smart docs as well